-- 4.2.6 The mediation process will not in itself result in any further informal internal investigation or in any disciplinary action. - 4.2.7 Where, however, having tried an informal approach directly or through mediation the person feels dissatisfied that their complaint remains unresolved, the complainant may wish to consider taking formal action.
+- Any discussions and/or resolution at this stage will usually be confidential.
+The Mediator will make a record of the process and the outcome, with each party receiving a copy of this.
+This will not be placed on either individual's personal file. - 6.5 The mediation process will not in itself result in any further informal internal investigation or in any disciplinary action. - Where, however, having tried an informal approach directly or through mediation the person feels dissatisfied that their complaint remains unresolved, the complainant may wish to consider taking formal action.

-4.3 FORMAL COMPLAINT
+7 FORMAL COMPLAINT